eslint/eslint/docs/src/use/core-concepts/glossary.md

 ### Config Object

-A [config file](#config-file-configuration-file) entry specifying all of the information ESLint needs to execute on a set files.
+A [config file](#config-file-configuration-file) entry specifying all of the information ESLint needs to execute on a set of files.

-Each configuration object may include properties describing which files to run on, how to handle different files types, which [plugins](#plugin) to include, and how to run [rules](#rule).
+Each configuration object may include properties describing which files to run on, how to handle different file types, which [plugins](#plugin) to include, and how to run [rules](#rule).

 See [Configuration Files > Configuration Objects](../configure/configuration-files#configuration-objects) for more details.